 Example from kreuzotter.de: a 75kg rider holding 225 watts will travel at 35kph.
 Another 75kg rider will be able to hold their wheel putting out 25% less power, or 169 watts.

-Note: you cannot draft in Zwift on a TT frame or during a structured workout.
+Note: you cannot draft in Zwift on a TT frame.
 Others may draft behind you, but you will not receive any draft benefit.

 Read an in-depth discussion of Zwift’s draft, including tips and tricks.